PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-09 01:39:39
+Last updated: 2024-04-09 01:40:16
-Random Quote: Silver or lead.
-You decide. - Pablo Escobar
+Random Quote: Desperation Day has come and gone and you have neither gone nor come. - Robin Scherbatsky